F-Frida/GLSGN/README.md

 The code and dataset will be released here as soon as possible.

-We conduct experiments on three challenging image restoration tasks include image reflection removal, image deraining, and image dehazing.
+We conduct experiments on three challenging image restoration tasks: image reflection removal, image deraining, and image dehazing.
 ## Network Architecture
 <div  align="center"> <img src="Figures/framework.png" alt="Cover" width="50%" align=center/> </div>
 The overall framework of our proposed GLSGN.